 There seems to be those that like to complicate and others who want to simplify.
 The purpose of these different outlooks in life can vary.
 Understanding each skill set brings with it moments of creation and balance.

 Those that seem to complicate the very simplest of things don’t understand why they do so.
 The action of complication gives a person justification and a feeling of superiority in their mindset.
-There are both advantages and disadvantages depending on the situation presented to them.
+Both advantages and disadvantages are depending on the situation presented to them.

 Use Excel sheets to track their life finance and purchases.
-Before they make a sale of something big, say a computer or television.
+Before they purchase something big, say a computer or television.
 They will have to research it first.
-They want to see the spec of each product lined up together and out way the benefits within each price range.
-This a big thing to consider and they may take months or even years to do what they think is a compulsive action.
-Finally, they will decide on the sale.
+They want to see the spec of each product lined up together and outway the benefits within each price range.
+This a big thing to consider and they may take several months or even years; to do what they think is compulsive behaviour.
+Finally, they will decide on the purchase.
 For a simplified mind, this is complete madness.
 To a complicated mind, this was a considered and perfect purchase.

-They struggle with things like writing or typing.
-Information does not fall from their mind.
+They struggle with things like writing or typing or information does not fall from their mind.
 They need to research everything first based on the question given.
-It will take them longer than normal to write a simple article or blog post.
-Everything has to be perfect.
-This means a complicated mindset will have good spelling and grammar skills.
-They are more likely to base their opinion on research.
+It will take them longer than normal to write a single article or blog post.
+Everything has to be perfect; this means a complicated mindset will have good spelling and grammar skills.
+They are more likely to base their opinion on academic research.
 However, they may struggle to tell the story through creative means.

 - They over analyse partners, style and their workflow

 - What’s the rush?
 They like to take their time